 What are the benefits of group or private tours?

-That depends on your budget, group size and what you are hoping to see.
-However there are a few general differences that may stand out to you.
+That depends on your budget, group size, and what you are hoping to see.

 Group tours: Pre-planned routes with set stops and schedules; pace is fixed and shared with the group; ideal for those who prefer convenience and don’t want to drive themselves.